 Latest News & Events

-On 20 July 2019 the Holefield Farm stone was unveiled.
+On 19 July 2019 the Holefield Farm stone was unveiled.
 Over sixty guests were in attendance and 150 members of the public, together with members of the Ex-laddies Association and this year's laddie, Mark Henderson.
-See the new gallery for photographs of the...read more
+See the gallery for photographs of the event....read more

 Five commemorative plaques were sent to places in Australia, where Ogilvie is still remembered today, including the Penola Local History Display.
 They sent a photograph of the plaque in their display.read more